DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 ### ArgumentAxis.LineProps

-Describes properties passed to a component that renders the axis line.
+Describes properties passed to a component that renders the axis's line.

 Field | Type | Description
 ------|------|------------